sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 but can also be explicitly set here:

 - `name` —
-  if the package name is different from the git repository name
+  if the package name is different from the Git repository name
 - `author` (either a string or an array of strings) — if it is different from the GitHub username owning the repository
 - `description` —